JamieM0/ContactUs/errorcodes.md

 ### ContactList No Contacts

 This error occurs if contacts are required for a given task, e.g. Deleting all contacts, but no contacts were found!

+## CV-IS

+### ContactView Invalid Save

+This could happen for a few reasons - it's probably a bug, so if you are sure that the contacts file isn't open anywhere, you could make a [detailed bug report as a Github issue under the bug tag](https://github.com/JamieM0/ContactUs/issues)!